-- 1. The cement bin should be no less than 1/2 full. - 2.
-Place the mixer in cement calibration mode (see computer manual). - Discharge an adequate amount of cement to ensure the cement metering system is full by pressing button 14 - Dry Material Feed - (refer to page 4-3.) - 4.
+- The cement bin should be no less than 1/2 full. - Go to dry materials calibration and select the cement powder to be calibrated (see computer manual). - Discharge an adequate amount of cement to ensure the cement metering system is full by pressing button 5 on Auxiliary Operating Keypad- Dry Material Feed -(refer to page 4-3.) - 4.
 Determine the empty weight of the container being used to collect the cement sample. - 5.
 Zero the meter and place the container under the auger swivel ring. - 6.
-Run the cement auger until the sample container is full, ensuring that all material being discharged is collected. - 7.
+Run the cement auger until the sample container is full, ensuring that all material being discharged is collected (typical revolutions, 25). - 7.
 Weigh the container and sample together for a total weight. - 8.
 Subtract the container weight from the total weight to obtain the sample weight. - 9.
-Enter the weight and count values into the computer.
+Enter the weight values into the computer.

-Equation 5.
+Equation 1.
 Cement Formula